Full forward model of galaxy clustering statistics with AbacusSummit lightcones: HOD recovery on mock galaxy lightcones

-To generate the covariance matrix for likelihood evaluations, we utilize the 1800 \textsc{AbacusSummit} covariance boxes, each of volume $(500h^{-1}$Mpc$)^3$.
+To generate the covariance matrix for likelihood evaluations, we utilise the 1800 \textsc{AbacusSummit} covariance boxes, each of volume $(500h^{-1}$Mpc$)^3$.
 We apply the fiducial HOD to every box and then calculate the summary statistics, without applying the additional layers of systematics.
-We then calculate the covariance matrix, which we scale down to match the CMASS volume.
+We then calculate the covariance matrix, which we re-scale to match the CMASS volume.
 We note that this covariance matrix likely underestimates the actual uncertainties because it only accounts for sample variance and not any of the systematic effects.
 However, for the purpose of a mock test, we just need a well determined (high signal-to-noise) covariance matrix that is representative of the real covariance structure of the summary statistics.
-We showcase the correlation matrices for the $k$NN-CDF and the 2PCF in Figure~\ref{fig:cov_kNN} and Figure~\ref{fig:cov_wp}, respectively.
-The correlation matrix is simply the covariance matrix normalized by its diagonal elements.
+We showcase the joint correlation matrices for the $k$NN-CDF and the 2PCF in Figure~\ref{fig:cov_kNN}.
+The correlation matrix is simply the covariance matrix normalised by its diagonal elements.

-The $k$NN-CDF shows clear strong off-diagonal terms.
+The $k$NN-CDF only block shows strong off-diagonal terms.
 The covariance within each $k$ block along the diagonal is expected as the cumulative distribution function is covariant by definition.
 The covariance between different $k$ values is also expected as the difference between the different $k$ values results also makes sense as the $k$NN-CDF of order $k$ is closely related to a sum of the counts-in-sphere statistics up to order $k-1$ (Equation~\ref{equ:cdf}).
-The 2PCF shows significantly less off-diagonal power, especially at small transverse scales, where shot noise dominates.
+The 2PCF-only block shows significantly less off-diagonal power, especially at small transverse scales, where shot noise dominates.
 At larger transverse scales, sample variance becomes more important and the bins begin to be correlated.
 There is moderate cross-correlation between $k$NN-CDF and $w_p$, particularly between small $r$ bins in the $k$NN-CDF and $w_p$.